jzawisza/recipe-database/README.md

-# recipe-database
+# Zareda
+An application for storing recipes.
+Features include:
+* Recipe import from various web sites
+* Full-text search
+* Mark recipes as favorites
+* Meal planner to help organize weekly meals

+The application is written using React and NodeJS, and uses PostgreSQL as its data store.

+The React code is in the `client` directory: the NodeJS code is in the `server` directory.
+[Feathers](https://feathersjs.com/) and [Sequelize](http://docs.sequelizejs.com/) are used extensively in the backend.

+## Previous Version
-The `v1` directory contains the current version of my recipe database application, written in PHP and using a MySQL database.
+The previous version of the application was written in PHP, and used a MySQL database.
+It can be found in the `v1` directory.

-The `client` directory contains preliminary React code for a UI mockup of the next version of the application.
-The `server` directory contains preliminary backend code, implemented with [Feathers](https://feathersjs.com/) and [Sequelize](http://docs.sequelizejs.com/).